Position title: Joined 2015

 In the McMahon group, Andrew applies computational methods and his understanding of quantum mechanics to support current and future research projects.
 This includes explaining the observed diastereoselectivity in the synthesis of cyanobutadienes, predicting the stability of the carbon condensation products of highly unsaturated carbon chains, and implementing a priori predictions of vibration-rotation coupling for rotational spectroscopy.
 Recently his focus has been on applying improved theoretical methods to the structure determinations of hydrazoic acid and pyridazine, and analyzing the dependence of the structures on the isotopologues used to obtain them.

-Andrew spends a lot of his free time reading books, playing board games with his girlfriend, and trying to find the missing puzzle pieces that her cat stole.
+Andrew spends a lot of his free time reading books, playing board games with his wife, and trying to find the missing puzzle pieces that her cat stole.